 I had the pleasure to interview Pop Singer/Songwriter Jack Hess.
 He has opened for many well known artists including Austin Mahone, Jack and Jack, HRVY & many more.
-Jack released his first single “Chasing Dreams” in mid July of 2017, which quickly placed on the iTunes US Top 200 Charts and was debuted on ABC’s Good Morning Washington.
-Later in 2018, Jack released his newest EP “Thought of You”, which included 4 tracks.
-Songs from the EP have since appeared on many networks including Elvis Duran, Y100 Miami 94.7 Fresh FM, iHeartRadio & more.
+Jack released his first single “Chasing Dreams” in mid July of 2017, which quickly placed on the iTunes US Top 200 charts and was debuted on ABC’s Good Morning Washington.
+Later in 2018, Jack released his newest EP “Thought of You,” which included four tracks.
+Songs from the EP have since appeared on many networks including Elvis Duran, Y100 Miami 94.7 Fresh FM, iHeartRadio and more.
 His sound ranges from vibrant acoustic to rosy pop.
 With his new song “Swerve on You,” Jack flourishes in a new direction in Pop.
 The song is the story of a struggle for control in a relationship — controlling our lives and destiny.

 Thank you so much for joining us!
 Can you tell us a story about what brought you to this specific career path?

 I’ve always had a passion for making music!
 Since I was young, I loved to sing and explore new instruments.
 Then, in middle school, I started making covers of myself singing on the Internet, which rapidly started growing my fan base.
 From there, I started making and releasing original music and my name as an artist.

 Can you share the most interesting story that occurred to you in the course of your music career?

 When I opened for Austin Mahone in Fort Lauderdale and while there, I met nationally syndicated radio show host Elvis Duran.
 This led to me being on his show, twice!

 What are some of the most interesting or exciting projects you are working on now?

 Currently, I have been writing and working on my new album.
 I should have it ready to release in April!

 Who are some of the most interesting people you have interacted with What was that like?
 Do you have any stories?